 NoSQL databases are purpose built for specific data models and have flexible schemas for building modern applications.
 NoSQL databases are widely recognized for their ease of development, functionality, and performance at scale.
-They use a variety of data models, including document, graph, key-value, in-memory, and search.
 This page includes resources to help you better understand NoSQL databases and to get started.

 How Does a NoSQL (nonrelational) Database Work?

-NoSQL databases use a variety of data models for accessing and managing data, such as document, graph, key-value, in-memory, and search.
+NoSQL databases use a variety of data models for accessing and managing data.
 These types of databases are optimized specifically for applications that require large data volume, low latency, and flexible data models, which are achieved by relaxing some of the data consistency restrictions of other databases.

 Consider the example of modeling the schema for a simple book database:

 - In a relational database, a book record is often dissembled (or “normalized”) and stored in separate tables, and relationships are defined by primary and foreign key constraints.
 In this example, the Books table has columns for ISBN, Book Title, and Edition Number, the Authors table has columns for AuthorID and Author Name, and finally the Author-ISBN table has columns for AuthorID and ISBN.
 The relational model is designed to enable the database to enforce referential integrity between tables in the database, normalized to reduce the redundancy, and generally optimized for storage.